henryabraham52/BF6_TTK/README.md

 - DPS values may not reflect real-world performance due to recoil
 - No headshot multiplier calculations yet
-- TTK calculations assume perfect accuracy (all shots hit)
+- Hip/ADS methods assume perfect accuracy; Recoil Adjusted is a simplified expected-value model

 See the [Issues](https://github.com/henryabraham52/BF6_TTK/issues) page for full list and progress.